react-native-community/discussions-and-proposals/proposals/0000-a11y-roles-states-improvements.md

 #### iOS

-For roles which don't have a corresponding iOS accessibilityTrait, we recommend appending a localized version of the role description to the accessibility label.
+For roles which don't have a corresponding iOS accessibilityTrait, we recommend appending a localized version of the role description to the accessibilityValue of the component.

 ### Additional States Implementation Notes

 Android has slightly more robust state support than does iOS.
-Both the new checked and on states will be exposed directly by setting the isCheckable and isChecked members of the corresponding AccessibilityNodeInfo.
+The following states can be represented with Android'd standard accessibility API:

+- checked
+- unchecked
+- expanded
+- collapsed
+- hasPopup

+We will append a localized description of other states to the component's content description.

-on iOS, the solution is less clear.
-Unless a better solution is found, we propose to add a textual description of the state to the accessibilityLabel.
+on iOS, a localized description of states which do not have corresponding accessibilityTraits will be appended to the component's accessibilityValue.

 ## Drawbacks